 Position racks in upper and lower third of oven.
 Preheat the oven to 350°F (180°C).
 Line two half-sheet baking pans with parchment paper.

 Remove dough from the refrigerator and portion dough into 2-inch (5 cm) mounds.
 I like to use a Zeroll #40 scoop for a perfectly round result.
+If the dough is very crumbly, scoop out small amounts and work with your hands a little bit until the balls hold their shape as in the images.
 We recommend freezing the balls of dough for 10 minutes before baking as the cookies will retain their shape better while baking (see Tips).
 Sprinkle a tiny bit of coarse salt on each cookie, if you like.

 Bake for about 10 to 12 minutes, or until the edges are just golden.
 Do not overbake; the centers should be a bit soft.
 Cool pans on racks.
 Let cool completely before serving.
 Store cookies in airtight containers for up to 3 days at room temperature.